rbisdorff/Digraph3/docSphinx/tutorial.rst

     * numberOfCriteria = 13 (default),
     * weightDistribution = 'equiobjectives' (default) | 'random' | 'equisignificant',
     * weightScale = (1,numberOfCriteria): only used when random criterion weights are requested,
-    * integerWeights = True (default): False gives normlized rational weights,
+    * integerWeights = True (default): False gives normalized rational weights,
     * commonScale = (0.0,100.0),
     * commonThresholds = [(5.0,0.0),(10.0,0.0),(60.0,0.0)]: Performance discrimination thresholds may be set for 'ind', 'pref' and 'veto',
     * commonMode = ['triangular','variable',0.5]: random number generators of various other types ('uniform','beta') are available,